 ATTENTION ALL PROJECT MEMBERS:

-Horse Project Registration Form (PDF Form) – complete one form for each horse that you may exhibit at the fair and submit to the UW-Extension office by 4:30 p.m. on April 30th, 2021!
+Horse Project Registration Form (PDF Form) (Fillable PDF Form) – complete one form for each horse that you may exhibit at the fair and submit to the UW-Extension office by 4:30 p.m. on May 1st each year!
 No registration=No exhibition!
-You can email it here: email@example.com
+You can email it here: firstname.lastname@example.org

 Keep checking back to this site for more information and as always, pay attention to the monthly Cloverline newsletter.